patrickemonts/personal-webpage/content/post/git_introduction/index.md

 # Git as a photo album

-Learning about all commands in `git` is an endaevour for a lifetime.
+Learning about all commands in `git` is an endeavour for a lifetime.
 In this blog post, we will start with the basics to get you up and running.
 To understand a bit how `git` works, we will think about it in terms of a photo album.